oras-project/oras/test/e2e/README.md

 ## Development
 ### 1. Using IDEs
-Since E2E test suites are added as an nested module, it's go module and checksum files are separated from oras CLI and is stored in `$REPO_ROOT/test/e2e/`.
-To develop E2E tests, it's better to open the workspace from `$REPO_ROOT/test/e2e/`.
+Since E2E test suites are added as an nested module, the module file and checksum file are separated from oras CLI.
+To develop E2E tests, it's better to open your IDE or set the working diretory in `$REPO_ROOT/test/e2e/`.

 ### 2. Testing pre-built ORAS Binary
 By default, Gomega builds a temp binary every time before running e2e tests, which makes sure that latest code changes in the working directory are covered.
-To run tests more faster, set `ORAS_PATH` towards an pre-built ORAS binary.
+If you are only making changes to E2E test code, you may set `ORAS_PATH` towards your pre-built ORAS binary to speed up the testing process

-### 3. Debugging using `go test`
+### 3. Debugging via `go test`
 E2E specs can be ran natively without `ginkgo`:
 ```shell
 # run below command in the target test suite folder
 go test oras.land/oras/test/e2e/suite/${suite_name}
 ```
-This is is super handy for step-by-step debugging when your IDE has a plugin for `go test`.
-If you need to debug certain specs, use [focused spec](https://onsi.github.io/ginkgo/#focused-specs) but don't check it in.
+This is is super handy when you want to step-by-step debugging from command-line or via an IDE.
+If you need to debug certain specs, use [focused specs](https://onsi.github.io/ginkgo/#focused-specs) but don't check it in.

 ### 4. Testing Different Distribution Services
 The backend of E2E tests are two registry services: [oras-distribution](https://github.com/oras-project/distribution) and [upstream distribution](https://github.com/distribution/distribution).
 The former supports both image and artifact media types with referrer API; The latter only supports image media type with subject and provides referrers query via [tag schema](https://github.com/opencontainers/distribution-spec/blob/v1.1.0-rc1/spec.md#referrers-tag-schema).

-If you want to test against your own registry services, set `ORAS_REGISTRY_HOST` or `ORAS_REGISTRY_FALLBACK_HOST` environmental variables.
+You can run scenario test suite against your own registry services via setting `ORAS_REGISTRY_HOST` or `ORAS_REGISTRY_FALLBACK_HOST` environmental variables.

 ### 5. Constant Build & Watch
-This is a good choice if you want to debug certain re-runnable specs
+This is a good choice if you want to debug certain re-runnable specs:
 ```shell
 cd $REPO_ROOT/test/e2e
 ginkgo watch -r